 Financial support is available upon regular admission to every full-time doctoral student.
 Support includes a stipend and a tuition fellowship.

-Research in Cardiovascular and Metabolic Diseases at the University of Toledo College of Medicine encompasses a wide spectrum of topics including the following diseases:
+Research in Molecular Medicine at the University of Toledo College of Medicine encompasses a wide spectrum of topics including the following diseases:

 Internationally recognized faculty mentors (Faculty Research Interests) in these areas are well-funded by extramural granting agencies.
-Modern research laboratories in the Cardiovascular and Metabolic Diseases track are well-equipped to apply state-of-the-art technologies to the study of cardiovascular and metabolic diseases.
+Modern research laboratories in the Molecular Medicine track are well-equipped to apply state-of-the-art technologies to the study of Molecular Medicine.

-Please email questions, comments and suggestions to Cardiovascular and Metabolic Diseases track director, Dr. Andrew Beavis.
+Please email questions, comments and suggestions to Molecular Medicine track director, Dr. Andrew Beavis.

 Check out the Biomedical Sciences Program recruiting video on You-Tube.